 - Place a small scale prototype of one BDX module in a setup with similar overburden configuration as in the final setup - Measure cosmogenic rate and evaluate foreseen backgrounds

 BDX-proto detector:

-- 16x CsI(Tl) crystals, SiPM readout - 2 plastic scintillator veto layers, SiPM readout - Setup to be modified to be compatible (cabling, ...) with wave-brd readout select events.
-Real-time & alignme 0.7 GB/s (mix of full + partial events)
+- 16x CsI(Tl) crystals, SiPM readout - 2 plastic scintillator veto layers, SiPM readout - Setup to be modified to be compatible (cabling, ...) with wave-brd readout in real time on the CPU farm.

 Tests foreseen in 2019